Stochastic Neural Network Symmetrisation in Markov Categories: Symmetrisation procedures

 Here the integral is meant componentwise.
-Since $k$ is a Markov kernel, a standard argument using Fubini's theorem shows that the function that sends $x \in \X$ to \eqref{eq:deterministic-symmetrised-function} defines a measurable function.
-The Markov kernel $\ave(k)$ is then obtained by lifting this to a deterministic Markov kernel as described in Remark \ref{rem:measurable-function-as-markov-kernel}.
 A more general definition, where $\R^d$ is replaced by a Banach space, also appears possible.
+That \eqref{eq:deterministic-symmetrised-function} is indeed measurable in $x$ follows by a standard argument using Fubini's theorem.

 In general, $\ave(k)$ may not be equivariant even if $k$ is.
 However, $\ave$ does preserve equivariance with respect to \emph{affine} group actions.
 This occurs very often in practice, since many actions are defined in terms of elementary matrix operations.
 The following result makes this more precise.